-UT Southwestern Medical Center’s heart specialists have the skill, experience, and advanced techniques and technologies needed to expertly diagnose and treat mitral valve regurgitation and improve quality of life.
+UT Southwestern Medical Center’s heart specialists have the skill, experience, and advanced techniques and technologies needed to expertly diagnose and treat mitral valve regurgitation (mitral insufficiency) and improve quality of life.

 Our Department of Cardiovascular and Thoracic Surgery is one of the nation’s leading programs, offering a variety of treatments for mitral valve regurgitation, including minimally invasive surgery.

 Experts in the Latest Treatments for Mitral Valve Regurgitation

 Mitral valve regurgitation, also known as mitral insufficiency, is a heart valve condition in which a problem with the mitral valve’s structure allows blood to flow from the left ventricle back into the left atrium when the valve should be closed.
 This backflow causes a pressure or volume overload in the left atrium, eventually causing lung vessel congestion.